-In today’s post I am going to go into something that might be a bit controversial.
+In today’s post, I will go into something that might be controversial.

 I try to focus on mostly value, but when I see mindsets and misunderstandings that can affect my beloved Network Marketing (MLM) Profession, I cannot keep quiet.

-Now I deleted his comments and banned the spammers, but it left me thinking of how many people out there might be confused as to the difference between MMM and MLM, and so I am making this the topic of my post today and I am sure you will get some value.
+Now I deleted his comments and banned the spammers, but it might confuse how many people out there as to the difference between MMM and MLM.

 MMM vs MLM

-MLM has had its fare share of detractors with people coming up with pyramid schemes where there is no tangible product being moved, and no value added to the customer.
+MLM has had its fair share of detractors with people coming up with pyramid schemes where there is no tangible product being moved, and no value added to the customer.